Search This Blog

 • Using Jira makes the project technical

 • While Jira is an example here, the use of any tool for requirements, test cases, risks, defects, and any other artifacts used in a project does not make a project technical.
-By that definition, any project documenting its goals and objectives in Microsoft Word should call that project as a technical project.
+By that definition, any project documenting its goals and objectives in Microsoft Word or even notepad should call that project as a technical project.

 • Non-Tech projects do not use technology